-Within Bnbtally, when adding a QuickBooks Online account, you'll be required to set the Payment Clearing Account.
+Within Bnbtally, when adding a Xero account, you'll be required to set the Payment Clearing Account.

-You can select a current asset account within your QuickBooks Online organization or we can create one for you.
-If you select from your own existing accounts, the "Undeposited Funds" account is a popular choice.
-However, the best option is to have Bnbtally create the Payment Clearing Account in QuickBooks for you.
-If you select for us to create it for you, we will create it as a type of Bank Account.
+We recommend to have Bnbtally create the Payment Clearing Account in Xero for you.
+If you select for us to create it for you, we will create it as a Current Asset Account.

 Automatic Payments to Invoices

 In Bnbtally, you have the option of setting automatic payments to invoices.
 If you disable this option, then in Xero you will need to match your invoices to your Airbnb bank transactions manually.
 This is fine if you like to have this sort of checkpoint.
 However, we usually recommend that you enable "Apply Payment using Payment Clearing Account" to your invoices...

 When this is enabled, Bnbtally uses the Payment Clearing Account to make automatic payments to invoices and ultimately free you from reconciliation.

 Here's a diagram of what happens when you use a payment clearing account to automatically apply payments to invoices and set a bank rule to automatically reconcile Airbnb transactions to the same payment clearing account.
 With this setup, reconciliation is completely automatic.